Is Mediation a Good Way to Save Money on a Divorce?

 Divorce mediation could save you considerable stress, time, and money during the divorcing process.
 It's an option worth considering for both spouses.
 But keep in mind, mediation isn't a substitute for seeking the advice of a qualified attorney, and using a lawyer for divorce makes better sense for some.

-Let’s take a more in-depth look at mediation, how it saves money, and whether you should consider it if you’re getting divorced.
+Let's take a more in-depth look at mediation, how it saves money, and how it can help you when obtaining a divorce.